|Fixed fee:||340 ADA per epoch|

-Support a small pool and help provide decentralization to the Cardano blockchain.
+Support a small independant pool and help provide decentralization to the Cardano network.
 I strive to deliver a high quality pool for all delegators, which will pay out great rewards.
 The pool is running 24/7.
-The pool is running as a business, if it shows to be profitable I hope to be able to invest in moving the pool to run on more sustainable hardware and energy.
+The pool is running as a business.

 The Pool is setup using my cardano-node docker container which is freely available on github.
 The docker container automates as many steps as possible in setting up relay and block-producing nodes, following best practices in the setup.
 The goal of the repository is to make it as easy as possible for anyone to be able to securely setup and run a pool, and provide thorough documentation on to do it.
 It also provides transparency in how the Arrakis stakepool is setup.

 The pool is running on Compute Instances in Google Cloud.
 Providing high availability, scalability and stability.

 Running the pool in Google Cloud also provides extremely fast gigabit internet, which gives a very low latency.
 The pools physical location is in the Netherlands.